 New students enrolled prior to August 1

-In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or establish a payment plan with 20% down payment by August 1.
+In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment by August 1.

 New students who enroll after August 1

-In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or establish a payment plan with a 20% down payment due immediately upon enrollment.
+In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment due immediately upon enrollment.

 Currently enrolled/returning students

-Any unpaid balance not covered by financial aid, must either be paid in full or establish a payment plan with 20% down payment.
+Any unpaid balance not covered by financial aid, must either be paid in full or a payment plan must be established with a 20% down payment.
 Payment must be received by the Friday prior to the start of the semester.

 - Currently enrolled students with an unpaid balance will not be allowed to enroll in subsequent semesters.
 Payments must be current to be in good standing.
 Payment plans cannot cover multiple semesters.